Creating an S3 bucket for document requests

 1. For User name, enter confidencial-bucket-access, then click Next

-1. Under Permissions options, choose Attach policies directly, then click the checkbox next to the policy you created in the previous steps (confidencial-bucket-access).
-Click Next.
+1. Under Permissions options, choose Attach policies directly, then click the checkbox next to the policy you created earlier (confidencial-bucket-...-access)

 1. Click Create user